dwfwby/Fast-git/README.md

 ## Key bindings
 Also added keyboard shortcuts for quick pushing. "ctrl+<number from 1 to 0 on keyboard>"
 Example:
- - Your open folder is the first one in the list, press ctrl+1.
+ - Your opened folder is the first one in the list, press ctrl+1.
- - Or your open folder is second in the list, press ctrl+2.
+ - Or your opened folder is second in the list, press ctrl+2.
 And so on.